 - Construct a concrete slab for holding of the scrap metals coming from the field.
-The waste slab should also be fitted with surface runoff traps from which the leachate should be handled as hazardous wastewater, - Surface runoff and spills from the galvanizing areas should be collected and channeled into an oil interception chamber, stabilization/ sedimentation tank and a treatment facility before discharge. - Appropriate design for septic system should be developed and approved for implementation, - Maintain appropriate records on wastewater quality for compliance evaluation and comparison with NEMA/KEBS recommended standards on a continuous basis, - Isolate domestic wastewater from process wastewater for containment in septic tanks and regular exhaustion,

-Oil storage areas should be provided with slabs with surrounding bunds to contain any spilt oils.
+The waste slab should also be fitted with surface runoff traps from which the leachate should be handled as hazardous wastewater, - Surface runoff and spills from the galvanizing areas should be collected and channeled into an oil interception chamber, stabilization/sedimentation tank and a treatment facility before discharge. - Appropriate design for septic system should be developed and approved for implementation, - Maintain appropriate records on wastewater quality for compliance evaluation and comparison with NEMA/KEBS recommended standards on a continuous basis, - Oil storage areas should be provided with slabs with surrounding bunds to contain any spilt oils.

-5.1.4 Occupational Health and safety
+5.3.4 Occupational Health and safety

 During construction, there will be increased dust, noise and air pollution.
 The immediate neighbors and workforce involved would be more subjected to these environmental hazards.
 Food for the construction workforce is usually provided by mobile individuals who usually operate without licenses.
 This can compromise health of the workers especially if foodstuffs are prepared in unhygienic conditions.
-In the operational phase workers may be in danger of fire due to the use of electricity, paint and welding activities.
-The company currently has environmental management plan or policy.